EffectOrientedProgramming/EOPCode/README.md

 > runMain helloWorld
 ```

+## Repeating a Command

-Another useful trick is to precede any command with `~`.
-This modification
-will make sbt continuously run whatever you put it in front of.
-Whenever there is a change to the files,
+If you precede any command with `~`, sbt will automatically run that command whenever there is a change to the files.
-sbt will run the `~`'d command automatically.
 For example:

 ```
 > ~runMain helloWorld
 ```

-Automatically runs `helloWorld` whenever there is a change to the file.
+Will automatically runs `helloWorld` whenever there is a change to the file.
 Pressing enter stops the automated command.

+## Exiting

-3. To exit the sbt shell, press **ctrl + d**.
+To exit the sbt shell, press **ctrl + d**.

 # Install the Example Code